 The second keyboard, the Fold-Up Keyboard for iPad 2 offers a much wider typing surface, but one that isn’t as well integrated as the Keyboard Case.
 Function keys return, but oddly, with functions integrated into the number row of keys, not in a dedicated function row.
 This means Function-5 brings up the Photo app, while also managing the number 5 and the percent symbol.

-As cases go, I don’t think either are ideal as day-to-day cases.
+As cases go, I don’t think either is ideal as day-to-day cases.
 For instance, neither case provides full to the iPad 2’s rear-facing camera.
-The Fold-up Keyboard offers no opening, and the Keyboard Case requires removal of the iPad 2 in order to operate it.
+The Fold-up Keyboard offers no opening, and the Keyboard Case requires the removal of the iPad 2 in order to operate it.

 I think Zagg and other skin and screen protector makers will do well with owners of both cases.
-For the Keyboard Case, I suggest at minimum, a skin for the iPad 2’s back plate.
-If you are worried, as I cautioned above, about a possible metal-on-glass infraction, then a screen protector is also called for.
+For the Keyboard Case, I suggest at a minimum, a skin for the iPad 2’s backplate.
+If you are worried, as I cautioned above, about a possible metal-on-glass interaction, then a screen protector is also called for.
 The Fold-Up Keyboard protects the back of the iPad very well, but not its face, which begs for a screen protector.
 Logitech did leave room for an Apple Smart Cover on the Fold-Up Keyboard, but that also adds weight and cost to a solution.

 Logitech Fold-Up Keyboard for iPad 2

 Leave a Reply